Akinsdamito/Final-Project/README.md

 * Word segmentation was done to separate words that are joined together e.g 'edmontondeliveredcreated' will be returned as 'edmonton, delivered, created'.
 * De-noising the dataset, normalization, and removal of the stopwords.
 The code for the data preprocessing is written in the form of a script, and it is save as process_data.py.
 To run it in a note book you use this command ' %run -i process_data.py Analysis_data.json model_df.csv'.
 Where process_data.py is the name of the script file, Analysis_data.json is the name of the data file and model_df.csv is the output file, which is contain a clean dataset.
-## Model Training
+## C. Model Training
 Before training the model, Lemmatization was done followed by conversion of the text to vector since maching learning model can not be train using text.
-Two approaches are used for text vectorization; the first is the use of TFIDFVectorize from Sklearn, and the other is the use Word2Vec word- embeddings approach.
+Two approaches are used for text vectorization; the first is the use of TFIDFVectorize from Sklearn when training the model with non-neural network algorithm, and the other is the use Word2Vec word- embeddings approach when training neural network model.
+The metric used in accessing the models skill is the accuracy of the model classification.
+The codes for the non-neural network is written in a noteboke which contained explanations and the diffrent methods used, the node book is in the directory name NonneuralNetwork, also for the neural network model, the nodebook is in directory named Neural_Network folder.
+The final model code is written in the form of a script, and it is save as NonNeural_train.py.
+To run it in a note book you use this command ' %run -i NonNeural_train.py model_df.csv classifierbb.pkl'.
+Where NonNeural_train.py is the name of the script file, model_df.csv is the name of the data file and classifierbb.pkl is the output model, which is the trained model saved as a pickel file.
 ## Pre-requisites
 In order to run the code successfully, the following liberaries have to be installed on your notebook
 * Pandas, latest version